 The global pet grooming services market size was valued at USD 7.8 billion in 2020 and is expected to register a CAGR of 6% from 2020 to 2027.
 However, this is likely to be revised especially in the United States to a higher level due to the explosive growth of “the Covid-19 pandemic dog and cat adoptions” in 2020.

 Where the Groomers Are

 PetGroomer.com Magazine published the industry most extensive wage and income earnings survey ever conducted.
 Further, the results of a 50 U.S. state study of where the groomers are is presented.
-You can read the results in the January/March 2017 PetGroomer.com Magazine download.
+You can read the latest results in the January/March 2021 PetGroomer.com Magazine download.

 Who Are Groomers

 Most pet groomers enter the pet grooming industry following careers outside of the pet industry.
 At one time a significant number of groomers entered the industry following military duty.
 Today sources for career seekers are far more diverse because the marketplace for grooming services matured in the 1990’s.
 New developments changed where pet owners could find grooming services, such as retail superstores with grooming departments and the expansion of mobile grooming nationwide.
 The Internet also spread the word about career opportunities and educational opportunities for groomers.

 Corporate stores have made a major impact.
 In the early Eighties we wrote articles predicting pet superstores would grow in number and add grooming services.
 That brought many laughs and jabs.
 We were confident and based our opinion on more than 20 years of field experience in grooming up to that time.
 Experience and participation in your industry bolsters your intuition, and along with some patience time proved us right.

 At one time pet groomers could only go to pet retail trade shows.
 There were few or no grooming trade shows like today.
 Grooming competitions served as entertainment for non-groomers at the retail shows.
 They were exciting and we remember the excitement and flash bulbs going off adding to the glitz of these events.